Materials graph tutorial – Lens Studio

 Node graphs easily get messy.
 Here are some tips on keeping them under control:

 Use comments!
-It’s just like with programming – after a while, you won’t remember what everything was for, and you’ll really thank past-you if they had used comments.
+It’s just like with programming – after a while, you won’t remember what everything was for, and you’ll really thank your past-self if they used comments.

 You can make a comment via the TAB menu: